 For that matter, when athletes kneel during the anthem to protest police brutality and racial inequality, they are exercising a right guaranteed to them by the very same constitution soldiers swore to defend.
 The First Amendment of the United States Constitution guarantees the right to freedom of speech- plain and simple.

 I may sound romantic in my views about what the constitution is and stands for- that is ok with me, I’ll proudly wear the label.

 I’m aware that the Constitution is an imperfect document and that much of what is in it doesn’t translate into practice.
 I’m aware that “we the people” has been incredibly exclusive and restrictive.

 Exactly because I understand all of this is that I support those kneeling during the anthem.
 Not only they are exercising their constitutional right to free speech, they are in fact demanding a more perfect union and an inclusive democracy in which “we the people” means all of us.

 As for ways of honoring our veterans and servicemembers, what about this?
 Stop sending them into harms way to advance imperial policies and to fight endless wars with no exit strategy.
 Invest in robust comprehensive mental health programs for veterans and stop stigmatizing veterans with PTSD or moral trauma and injury.
 Do not play politics with their service (like tying more funding for the VA to cutting much needed programs which assist the very same communities from which most our service members come from).
 Stop the fake patriotism.

-And most of all, stop pitting our military against the People of the United States as they exercise their constitutional rights for they are the sole reason for the constitution to exist in the first place, “we the people”.
+And most of all, stop pitting our military against the People of the United States as they exercise their constitutional rights, for sole reason for the constitution to exist in the first place is “we the people”.